schnapster/SqlSauce/README.md

   When modifying `SaucedEntity`s via the `DatabaseWrapper`, the transactions will be locked by hashes of the ids of the entities, to prevent concurrent INSERTs, as Hibernate does not support PostgreSQL's UPSERT.

+#### Asynchronous Requests

+JDBC is blocking at its core.
+This can impact performance of applications when running database requests on the main threads, especially when the database is located somewhere far away over the network, or when dealing with long running queries.
+To deal with this, a very simple contract is offered by SqlSauce in the form of `AsyncDatabaseWrapper`.
+This contract will be accepted by other users of database actions, like the [Discord Entities](https://github.com/napstr/SqlSauce/blob/master/discord-entities) module.
+A basic implementation `BaseAsyncDatabaseWrapper` is provided, but creating an implementation that fits the end users needs is encouraged.
+Running all requests through an `AsyncDatabaseWrapper` also allows the end user to implement some kind of retry logic or general exception handling for `DatabaseException`s, just to give some ideas.

 ### Advanced Hibernate Types

 SqlSauce supports [advanced types for Hibernate](https://github.com/vladmihalcea/hibernate-types) by the glorious Vlad Mihalcea,